ML4SCI-SLC/SLC_Data/README.md

-# SLC_Data
+# Strong Lensing Challenge Dataset

-Repository for the dataset of Strong Lensing Challenge
+This repository contains the dataset for the Strong Lensing Challenge.
+The dataset consists of two classes, with 4500 samples in each class.